Introduction | Example | Tutorial | Applications | Comments

 If you closed

-Sub FreeFile_Demo2() Dim file1, file2 As Integer file1 = FreeFile 'Returns value of 1 Open "C:\Users\Ryan\Documents\wellsr\MyTextFile.txt" For Output As #file1 Print #file1, "This is file1" Close #file1 file2 = FreeFile 'Returns value of 1 Open "C:\Users\Ryan\Documents\wellsr\YourTextFile.txt" For Output As #file2 Print #file2, "This is file2" Close #file2 End Sub
+Sub FreeFile_Demo2() Dim file1 as Integer, file2 As Integer file1 = FreeFile 'Returns value of 1 Open "C:\Users\Ryan\Documents\wellsr\MyTextFile.txt" For Output As #file1 Print #file1, "This is file1" Close #file1 file2 = FreeFile 'Returns value of 1 Open "C:\Users\Ryan\Documents\wellsr\YourTextFile.txt" For Output As #file2 Print #file2, "This is file2" Close #file2 End Sub

 In this example, the FreeFile command returns a value of 1 twice, because we already closed file #1.
 This means #1 is available to use again!